blwatkins/blwatkins.github.io/learn-to-code/version-control/git/_posts/2025-05-13-how-to-install-git.md

 ## Git Installation for macOS

 You can find the official Git installation instructions for macOS on the [Git website](https://git-scm.com/downloads/mac).
-This tutorial will walk through steps to install Git using [Homebrew](https://brew.sh/).
+This tutorial will walk through the steps to install Git using [Homebrew](https://brew.sh/).

 ### > Step 1